bhauman/rebel-readline/rebel-readline-cljs/README.md

 clojure -Sdeps '{:deps {com.bhauman/rebel-readline-cljs {:mvn/version "0.1.8"}}}' -m rebel-readline.cljs.main
 ```

-That should start a Nashorn ClojureScript REPL that takes it's input
+That should start a Node-backed ClojureScript REPL that takes its input
 from the Rebel readline editor.

 Note that I am using the `clojure` command and not the `clj` command